mockizart/learn-design-pattern/Strategy/README.md

 1. defines a family of algorithms.

-    `The meaning of familiy here are classes that implementing to FoodsInterface and ToysInterface.`
+    `The meaning of family here are classes that implementing to FoodsInterface and ToysInterface.`

 2. encapsulates each algorithm.